-You must schedule an appointment at a BMV license branch and arrive at least 15 minutes before your scheduled appointment time to take a driving skills test.
+You must schedule an appointment at a BMV license branch and arrive at least 15 minutes before your scheduled appointment time to take a driving skills examination.

-When you visit the license branch to take the driving skills test:
+When you visit the license branch to take the driving skills examination:

 - You must be accompanied by an individual who has a valid driver's license.

-- No one besides the driving skills test examiner is allowed in your vehicle when you take the driving skills test.
+- No one besides the BMV examiner is allowed in your vehicle when you take the driving skills examination.

 - You must be carrying your valid Indiana learner's permit.

 - The vehicle must be legally equipped and in safe and clean condition.

 - The vehicle used must be properly registered and a valid registration must be presented, along with proof of insurance.

 - If a rental vehicle is being used, the applicant taking the skills examination must be named on the Rental Agreement as an authorized driver.